OliverCadman/re_vibe_ci_ms2/README.md

 * [tinypng.com](https://tinypng.com/) - TinyPNG was used to compress the larger images used in the website, to improve the page's load time and performance, without losing image quality.

+* [Adobe Illustrator](https://www.adobe.com/uk/products/illustrator/free-trial-download.html) - The background used in the Home Page GUI was created using Adobe Illustrator.

+* [Adobe Photoshop](https://www.adobe.com/uk/products/photoshop/free-trial-download.html) - The hero image used for the Practice Tips page was edited using Adobe Photoshop.

 ## JavaScript Libraries Used

 * [jQuery CDN](https://jquery.com/download/) - The website makes heavy use of jQuery in it's main.js file, particularly for the hiding and showing of the elements used in the Home Page GUI.